brandonkim12/brandonkim12.github.io/_posts/2018-12-23-the-basic-of-linear-algebra-1.md

 $$\begin{bmatrix}1 & 2 & 3 \\ 2 & 3 & 2 \\ 3 & 1 & 1 \\ 26 & 34 & 39 \end{bmatrix}$$

 Seeing [Fig. 1. (a)].
-When 3rd column is substracted from 2nd column, we get a column vector
+When 3rd column is subtracted from 2nd column, we get a column vector

 $$\begin{bmatrix}1 \\ -1 \\ 0 \\ 5 \end{bmatrix}$$

-By substracting this from 2nd column, we can get [Fig. 1. (b).]
+By subtracting this from 2nd column, we can get [Fig. 1. (b).]
 Getting through the process like this, we can get [Fig. 1. (c)].
 Surprisingly, these processes assemble with *Gauss elimination*.